Specify time modifiers in your search

 This search returns matching events starting from 12:00 A.M. of the Sunday of the current week to the current time.
 Of course, this means that if you run this search on Monday at noon, you will only see events for 36 hours of data.

-Example 2: Web access errors from the current business week (Monday to Friday).
+This example searches for Web access errors from the current business week, where

 eventtype=webaccess error earliest=@w1 latest=+7d@w6